mvccn/abot/readme.md

 - Fast and responsive CLI interface
 - Render to markdown for code blocks and formatting
 - Streaming responses
+- save/saveall:
+     save last conversation or save all the conversation by /save or /saveall
+- search web:
+    search web by add @web in your message

 ## Installation